Ground Source Review: Peacock Place.

 Ground Source Review: Peacock Place

 Peacock Place provides sheltered accommodation for vulnerable elderly and disabled residents, comprising of 24 one and two bedroom flats plus a guest bedroom linked by a communal corridor and a breakout area.
 The whole site was originally heated by night store heaters supplied by an economy 7 tariff, which was an inefficient and expensive system to run.
-Following the successes of previous projects, Westward Housing were keen to implement a more affordable and sustainable ground source heat pump solution.

 This communal approach reduced drilling costs and also made the project eligible for the Non Domestic Renewable Heat Incentive (RHI), giving Westward Housing the opportunity to receive quarterly payments from the Government for 20 years.
 It also ensures that each property can use their own preferred energy supplier and pay only for the heat they use, rather than more common communal systems where it becomes necessary to meter for payment which is more complicated for both the landlord and tenant.